iterative/dvc.org/content/docs/command-reference/remote/modify.md

   ```

 > The `credentialpath` value may contain personal user info.
 Therefore, it's
-> safer to use the `--local` flag so it's written to a Git-ignored
+> convenient to use the `--local` flag so it's written to a Git-ignored
 > [config file](https://dvc.org/doc/command-reference/config).

 Alternatively, the `GOOGLE_APPLICATION_CREDENTIALS` environment variable can be